The woman leading German football's new era at Paris 2024 – DW – 07/10/2024

 But even before that, they face two crucial games in qualifying for next summer's Euros — away in Iceland on July 12 and at home against Austria on July 16.

-Even in those games, Hrubesch will likely rely on the player he refers to as "kleinen Nüsken" (small Nüsken) — the player thinks her coach is unsure how to pronounce Sjoeke.
+Even in those games, Hrubesch will likely rely on the player he refers to as "kleine Nüsken" (small Nüsken) — the player thinks her coach is unsure how to pronounce Sjoeke.

 "She always made herself small at the beginning, but now I hope that she will make herself even bigger," Hrubesch said recently.